 How to Make the Best Crock-Pot Lamb Stew with Vegetables

-This recipe was adapted from our 1975 edition of the Rival Crock Pot Cooking cookbook.
+This crock pot lamb stew recipe is adapted from our 1975 edition of the Rival Crock Pot Cooking cookbook.
 Not sure if it came from my wife’s mom or my mom or we found it at a book fair but it’s filled with more than “300 recipes especially for the original Crock-Pot slow cooker.

 Lamb Stew Meat